tip11000/ParziStarWarsMod/FAQ.md

+###Q: What version does the mod use?

+A: 1.7.10, and you need Minecraft Forge for 1.7.10 too!

 ###Q: Is this mod compatible with [server running tool or wrapper]?

 A: The mod is compatible strictly with Minecraft Forge client and server.